 When space is tight at home, the obvious option for most homeowners is to plan an extension.
+This is an easy choice because house extensions are usually promoted by architectural firms as they improve marketability and function.
 But garden rooms are also a great way to gain extra space.

 The most common uses of garden rooms